 - Greater susceptibility to infection.
 This was due to the loss of his lymph nodes, and he has been forced to cover his neck to avoid infection

 - A need to eat slowly, as he has a tendency to bite his tongue and lip

 Our client also had to undergo an invasive 10-hour operation, from which he made a slow recovery, and is self-conscious of his appearance due to his disfigurement.

 How We Helped

-After taking on the case, Clinical and Medical Negligence Partner David Thomas, assisted by our Polish speaking paralegal, Joanne Ziobro, obtained expert evidence from experts in Ear, Nose and Throat (ENT) and Oncology.
+After taking on the case, Clinical and Medical Negligence Lawyer David Thomas, assisted by our Polish speaking Paralegal, Joanne Ziobro, obtained expert evidence from experts in Ear, Nose and Throat (ENT) and Oncology.

 They were able to robustly argue that the failure to provide timely radiotherapy treatment resulted in disfigurement and additional symptoms that our client would not otherwise have suffered.

 Partner David Thomas was able to prove that the fact earlier treatment wasn’t provided led to more invasive neck surgery, and left an unsightly scar which otherwise wouldn’t have been there.
 It became clear shortly prior to and during the NHS Mediation Scheme hearing that the defendant’s experts were coming closer to the views of our own experts, due in large part to the quality of our experts and the finer issues they covered in their reports.